fcastroreyes/Data-Insights-and-Predictive-Modeling-with-Python/README.md

 # Data
 The data used in this project is loaded from an external URL.
 Ensure you have internet access to fetch the dataset for analysis.

-# Learning Outcomes
-- Data loading and preprocessing.
-- Model training and evaluation using a logistic regression classifier.
-- Hyperparameter tuning and cross-validation to enhance model performance.

 # Contributing
 - Interested in contributing?
 Fork the repository, commit your improvements, and submit a pull request.